-Unlike other sports, dance and cheer coaches don’t get to coach ‘during the game’.
+Unlike other sports, dance coaches don’t get to coach ‘during the game’.
 Instead, we have to watch from the side and hope that our team can perform under pressure.
-We have to just watch and hope and pray they don’t make a mistake during the 2 minutes they have to prove themselves.
+We have to simply stand back and hope they don’t make a mistake during the 2 minutes they have to prove themselves.
 Here’s my story, and if you’ve coached long enough, you’ve probably experienced this competition nightmare too…

 And then it happens … and my stomach drops.
-It’s something simple, a skill we’ve done many times, but there’s a new formation change because of a last minute injury and one girl doesn’t hit and there’s a big mistake.
+It’s something simple, a skill we’ve done many times, but there’s a new formation change because of a last-minute injury and one girl hesitates in the transition and there’s a big mistake.
 Overall, it’s just one skill, but I know in my heart that the championship just slipped through our fingers.
 For me, that’s when the self-blame starts.
 How could I have better prepared them?
 How could I have helped makes sure that mental mistake didn’t happen?

 Overlearning is when you continue to practice a skill after you have already mastered it and your improvement has plateaued.
-For many athletes, once they get a skill, they think “OK, I’ve got it.
-Now I can do it, no problem.”
+For many athletes, once they get a skill, they think “OK, I’ve got the skill, I don’t need to worry about it anymore.”
 Sure that’s true, but can they do it consistently?
 Is it automatic?
 Probably not.
 Once you have mastered a skill, you have learned the proper motor coordination to do it.
-But science suggests you should keep practicing long after your performance has plateaued because there that practice is actually making a difference in your brain.
+But science suggests you should keep practicing long after your performance has plateaued because only then is your practice actually making a difference in your brain.

 Creating Motor Programs

-Remember learning to drive?
+Do you remember learning to drive a car?
 For many of us, it was stressful.
 Until it became automatic…

-Think about what it was like when you learned how to drive, especially if you know how to drive a standard or stick shift vehicle.
+Think about what it was like when you learned how to drive.
 Those first few times behind the wheel you probably had a million things going through your mind… hands, blinker, look over my shoulder, check the mirror, break, blind spot, slowly release the clutch, give it gas, etc.

 But now that you’ve been driving for many years, you don’t have to think about it so much.
-The gas/clutch balance is straightforward and you don’t have to spend a lot of mental energy getting it right.
-You’ve made a motor program for how to use your legs and feet and create the right balance when you shift gears.
-(You can tell how powerful this is anytime you try to drive a different vehicle and have to really pay attention all over again… your motor program doesn’t necessarily work in a new car!)
+The glance over the shoulder to change lanes is straightforward and you don’t have to spend a lot of mental energy getting it right.
+You’ve made a motor program for how to use your body to create the necessary movements to successfully drive.
+(You can tell how powerful this is anytime you try to drive a different vehicle and you have to pay close attention all over again… your motor program doesn’t necessarily work in a new car!)

 So when your dancers are overlearning a skill, they are creating and cementing a motor program for that skill.
 Every time you drill your prep for a pirouette, you are creating a motor program of exactly what muscle placement and coordination you want your body to have when you execute that skill.